 But now that I have to apply to college, will this hurt me?
 Can I explain why I wasn't on any teams or in clubs?
 And I only earned about AP classes when I was researching colleges online, by myself.
 When I arrived here from Vietnam, the school just looked at my records and assigned me to random classes.
 Last year I had one honors course, in math; I aced it, so my teacher recommended me for AP Calculus, which I am taking this year.

 I am worried that it will look like I have avoided challenging courses and activities.
 I'm just stuck hopelessly!
 Should I explain about my special circumstances?

 A: Yes, absolutely!
 First of all, you cannot be blamed for not taking what was not available.
-It's not your fault that you didn't take the most challenging courses.
+It's not your fault that you didn't take the most challenge courses.
 You arrived not knowing English, coming from a different educational system, and having to spend your extra time helping your family.
 And what your high school did at the time was probably what they thought best.
 However, college admissions staff cannot expect your application to look like that of someone who has grown up in the U.S. and has been strategizing for years how to get into U.S. colleges.
 Don't worry: all applicants are looked at in the context of what was available to them.

 But look what you HAVE done!
 In just under two years, you have learned English (a tough language!) and have gotten excellent grades.
 Your individual energy is apparent; you have taken the initiative to research colleges and to form a bond with your math teacher.